aragon/bridge-ui/backend/README.md

-# Govern TX
+# Snapshot Middleware

-The govern-tx package does include the transaction service of the govern project.
+The snapshot middleware backend extends the functionalities of snapshot.
 This service can get deployed on any server or cloud infrastructure who has nodejs installed.

 ## Commands